 COVID-19 Booster Vaccine

-Antibodies produced from vaccination or infection wane with time, presenting the potential need for booster shots--the question is when.
-Studies show the antibodies produced by mRNA COVID-19 vaccines remain effective at preventing infection six months after the second dose.
+The level of antibodies produced from vaccination or infection wane over time; therefore, booster shots are recommended to help boost immunity to the virus.
+Studies show the antibodies produced by mRNA COVID-19 vaccines remain effective at preventing severe infection for at least six months after the second dose.

 Get Mira - Health Benefits You Can Afford.